tm01013/how-to-make-your-own-crypto/README.md

    > **Important!** Remove my comments (starting with `//`) form the json files before countinue!
 3. First upload the token image to GitHub or any other public service and get is's raw link
 4. Replace the image link in the _token_metadata_offchain.json_ file to the previously copied one
-5. Upload this file to Npoint.io or Github, get it's referance link.
+5. Upload this file to [Npoint.io](https://www.npoint.io/) (or Github), get it's referance link (on Npoint.io it's on the bottom).
 6. Replace the off-chain metadata link in the _token_metadata_onchain.json_ file to the preveriously copied.
 7. Add metadata to the token
    ```bash
    metaboss create metadata -a <token> -m <token_metadata_onchain.json file>
    ```

+> Don't worry if you see your token as _"Unrecognised Token"_ just wait 2-4 minutes to let the network process the changes

 8. Your token is **_DONE_** :)

 ## V. Use the Token